ZhenShuo2021/dotfiles/README.md

-# An EXTREME FAST Zsh Dotfile
+# Blazing Fast Zsh Dotfile

 Featured by speed, no compromise.